RnR-2018/Deep-learning-with-PyTorch-and-GCP/Step03_GUI_setup (optional)/README.md

 </details>

-### For both Windows and Mac users.
-This is what the graphical user interface on GCP VM looks like.
+### This is what the graphical user interface on GCP VM looks like.
 <img src="/Step03_GUI_setup (optional)/images/GUI_looklike.png" alt="GCP_console" width="700px" height="500px">

 ## End of this chapter: Step03_GUI_setup.